 The top 25 percent of admitted freshman applicants may be considered for competitive merit scholarships, including the prestigious Dean's Scholarship.
 These scholarship awards range from $5,000-$25,000 for the first year.
 In future years, amounts are awarded on a per semester basis, ranging from $5,000-$12,500 per full semester.

 Northeastern National Scholarships

 Students who are admitted to Northeastern and are recognized as national scholars (National Merit Finalist*, National Achievement Finalist*, or National Hispanic Recognition Program Scholar**) will receive a $30,000 merit based award and may also be eligible for financial aid.
 Northeastern National Scholarships replace any Dean's, Excellence, Connections, or International Scholars awards and may result in a change to previously awarded Northeastern University Grant funds.

-Northeastern National Merit, National Achievement, and National Hispanic Scholars will also be invited into The University Honors Program.
+Northeastern National Merit, National Achievement, and National Hispanic Scholars will receive priority consideration for The University Honors Program.

 *To be eligible for these Northeastern scholarships, National Merit Finalists must be must be U.S. citizens or documented permanent residents, admitted to Northeastern and should designate Northeastern University as your college choice to the National Merit Scholarship Corporation by April 10.
 We will award our first group of scholarships in early March to students who were admitted Early Action or Early Decision.

 **National Hispanic Recognition Program (NHRP) Scholarship recipients must be U.S. citizens or documented permanent residents and submit NHRP Scholar documentation to Undergraduate Admissions via fax (617.373.8780) or email email@example.com by February 1.
 We will award our first group of scholarships in early March to students who were admitted Early Action.